-I perform applied kinesiology (AK), also called muscle testing, to determine food allergies in our office.
+I perform applied kinesiology (AK), also called muscle testing, to determine food sensitivities in our office.
 I understand that there are quite a few skeptics who doubt the reliability of muscle testing and the few studies that have been done on it have had contradictory results.
-However, there is a study that was published in the International Journal of Neuroscience in 1998 that showed that the results of applied kinesiology for food allergies closely correlated with the RAST test and immune complex test for IgE and IgG.
+However, there is a study that was published in the International Journal of Neuroscience in 1998 that showed that the results of applied kinesiology for food sensitivities closely correlated with the RAST test and immune complex test for IgE and IgG.
 (See abstract below.)

 The way muscle testing has proven itself to me has not been through studies but through my practice with it.
 I have seen the reliability of muscle testing in a few ways.

 First, I have seen that the results I get from muscle testing often correlate with what the patient knows, but that I do not yet know.
-For instance muscle testing often detects food allergies a patient is aware of that I am not.
+For instance muscle testing often detects food sensitivities a patient is aware of that I am not.
 Another example is that it is quite common that as I assess the organs that are in need of support with muscle testing, the patient surprisingly states that the ones I found are also the exact organs he or she is having a problem with.